quantumdetectors/merlin-motion-control/README.md

         * If Merlin is retracted and the Gatan detector is in: If the 'Move In' button is pressed the Merlin remains retracted.
         * If Merlin is moving and then the Gatan is inserted: The interlock overrides the insertion of the Gatan detector, moves the Merlin out until its current state is 'Retracted', then moves the Gatan detector in.
         * If Merlin is inserted and then the Gatan is inserted: Interlock override Gatan and keeps it out while retracting the Merlin.
 When Merlin is 'Retracted' the Gatan moves in.
 * Requested Position: 3200 units equals 1 mm.
 This is the distance to which you want to insert the Merlin relative its retracted position.
-The default requested positin can be set in the settings.json file.
+The default requested position can be set in the settings.json file.
 There is a hard limit to the maximum value you can set.
 If you try and assign a higher value than that of the maximum value the program will automatically override your input.
 * Position: The current position relative the retracted position.
 3200 units equals 1 mm.

 ## Contributing